netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 created and package labels retrieved automatically.

 You can also configure which order status an order must have to be processed automatically.
+You can use this to exclude specific orders from being processed automatically.

-Also, the services which should be booked by default can be choosen here.
+Also, the services which should be booked by default can be chosen here.

 Contact Data
 ~~~~~~~~~~~~